peterbrittain/asciimatics/README.rst

 Installation
 ------------

 Asciimatics supports Python versions 2 & 3.
-For a list of the precise list of tested versions, see `here <https://pypi.python.org/pypi/asciimatics>`_.
+For the precise list of tested versions, refer to `pypi <https://pypi.python.org/pypi/asciimatics>`_.

-To install asciimatics, simply install with `pip`.
-You can get it from `here <http://pip.readthedocs.org/en/stable/installing/>`_ and then just run:
+To install asciimatics, simply install with `pip` as follows:

 .. code-block:: bash